 terraform-count-ec2-demo

-and navigate to it using your terminal.main.tf
+and navigate to it using your terminal. - Within this directory, create three files:

-, vars.tf
+, andprovider.tf

-:resource "aws_instance" "my-machine" {
+resource "aws_instance" "my-machine" {

 count = 4 # Launches four identical EC2 instances